twitter/twemproxy/notes/recommendation.md

 [Hash Tags](http://antirez.com/post/redis-presharding.html) enables you to use part of the key for calculating the hash.
 When the hash tag is present, we use part of the key within the tag as the key to be used for consistent hashing.
 Otherwise, we use the full key as is.
 Hash tags enable you to map different keys to the same server as long as the part of the key within the tag is the same.

-For example, the configuration of server pool _beta_, aslo shown below, specifies a two character hash_tag string - "{}".
+For example, the configuration of server pool _beta_, also shown below, specifies a two character hash_tag string - "{}".
 This means that keys "user:{user1}:ids" and "user:{user1}:tweets" map to the same server because we compute the hash on "user1".
 For a key like "user:user1:ids", we use the entire string "user:user1:ids" to compute the hash and it may map to a different server.

     beta:
       listen: 127.0.0.1:22122